myokit/pbmb-2016/README.md

 # Examples from the 2016 PBMB paper

-This repository contains example models and code accompanying the paper:

 Michael Clerx, Pieter Collins, Enno de Lange, and Paul G.A.
 Volders (2016).
 _Myokit: A simple interface to cardiac cellular electrophysiology_.
 Progress in Biophysics and Molecular Biology, Volume 120, issues 1-3, pages 100-114.
 [10.1016/j.pbiomolbio.2015.12.008](https://doi.org/10.1016/j.pbiomolbio.2015.12.008).

+This repository contains up-to-date example code, adapted from the files originally published with the paper cited above.

+An updated version of the schematic describing Myokit is shown below.
 ![A schematic overview of Myokit's main functionality](overview-v11.png)

 ## Example 1